TRACES IN CHURCH REGISTERS, LIBRARIES AND COLLECTIONS

 Question: Who knows nowadays when exactly Maria Sibylla Merian was born?
 Answer: Nobody.

-In the 17th century it was not the date of birth but the date of a child’s christening that was entered in church registers as the more important date.
+A) In the seventeenth century it was not the date of birth but the date of a child’s christening that was entered in church registers as the more important date.
 The register of christenings from the time when Maria Sibylla was born has been preserved in Frankfurt.
 (1) Her father Matthaeus Merian is referred to as a "bookseller” and the date of the christening is recorded as 4th April 1647.
-At that time babies were christened a few days after birth (often on the next day but one), so that Maria Sibylla was probably born in early April.
+(2) At that time babies were christened a few days after the birth (often on the next day but one), so that a date of birth in early April 1647 is likely for Maria Sibylla.

 The daughter of a doctor who was well-known and respected in Frankfurt at that time, Dr. med.
 Isaac Chombart (1612-1679), is recorded as godmother (hub means raised, i. e., the child from the christening font).
 This allows us to draw conclusions regarding the social position of the baby’s family.
 Since the sources for this early period are sparse, such evidence provides valuable clues.